 The Customer resource is a core entity within Stripe.
 Use it to store all of the profile, billing, and tax information required to bill a customer for subscriptions and one-off invoices.

 Create a customer for every new user or business you want to bill.
-When creating a new customer, set a minimal customer profile to help create useful invoices, and enable smart-retries (dunning).
+When creating a new customer, set a minimum customer profile to help create useful invoices and enable smart retries (dunning).
 After creating and configuring this customer, use it to create a subscription and issue one-off invoices.

 Available properties and uses